Bradley-Hower/201-reading-notes/class-01.md

 ### External

-For adding externally, there are two components.
+For adding *externally*, there are two components.
 The first is the line referencing the source JavaScript file.
 The second is the JavaScript file itself.

 #### HTML File